archeofoss/2021/index.md

 ## Workshop Submission

-After submitting the application through the following Google Form link, [ https://forms.gle/M39XmAgGCG8LeprL7](https://forms.gle/M39XmAgGCG8LeprL7) the Organizing Committee will send the response of acceptance or rejection of the proposal.
+After submitting the application through the following **[ Form link](https://forms.gle/M39XmAgGCG8LeprL7)** the Organizing Committee will send the response of acceptance or rejection of the proposal.
 Through the admission email will be sent a template with the general guidelines, will also request you to upload on Easy Chair a short abstract (maximum 500 characters), a short biography of the author / research group (for a total of maximum 500 characters), the proposal in pdf (maximum 10000 characters) with detailed information about the hardware/software configuration required, a detailed description of the practical steps for the execution of the workshop, diagrams, graphs, maximum 10 images.
-The aforementioned material must be submitted peremptorily by **September 1st, 2021**.
-Text and images must be made available under a CC BY-SA 3.0 license.
+The aforementioned material must be submitted peremptorily by **September 1<sup>st</sup>, 2021**.
+Text and images must be made available under a CC BY-SA 3.0 license.<br>
-Please note that if your proposal does not arrive by the required deadline and does not fully meet the guidelines, it may not be considered for the conference.
+**Please note that if your proposal is not received by the required deadline and does not fully meet the guidelines, it may not be considered for the conference**.

 ## Pubblication of the Proceedings